 The Sochi agreement (1992) established a ceasefire and security corridor, as well as divided the territory between Georgian and Ossetian administration.
 Relations deteriorated drastically in April 2008, and following shelling of Georgian villages on August 1, the Georgian military gesponded in force retaking most of Tskhinvali by August 7.
 Russian forces intervened on behalf of Ossetian separatists and after retaking

 Stage Pre-negotiation/process

 Conflict nature Government/territory

 Peace process Abkhazia peace process

-Parties For the Georgian side: (Signed) J. Ioseliani
+Parties For the Georgian side A. Ioseliani;

-For the Abkhaz side: (Signed) S. Jinjolia
+For the Abkhaz side (signed)